PalmyreB/MLS-SAD/README.md

 - [ ] When there is a code smell in an overloaded function or method, count as multiple code smells instead of one
 - [ ] When applicable, write `Enum` name instead of an empty class name
 - [ ] Choose the innermost class when classes are nested
+- [ ] Do not consider there is an anti-pattern `Passing Excessive Objects` if the object is passed as a parameter of another function.

 ## Limits